hikmatkhan/Continual-Learning/README.md

 ## Meta Learning
 - [Rapid learning or feature reuse? towards understanding the effectiveness of maml](https://arxiv.org/pdf/1909.09157.pdf) ICLR (2020) Raghu, A., Raghu, M., Bengio, S., & Vinyals.
 - > Despite MAML’s popu- larity, a fundamental open question remains – is the effectiveness of MAML due to the meta-initialization being primed for rapid learning (large, efficient changes in the representations) or due to feature reuse, with the meta-initialization already containing high quality features?
 We investigate this question, via ablation studies and analysis of the latent representations, finding that feature reuse is the dominant factor.
 This leads to the ANIL (Almost No Inner Loop) algorithm, a simplification ofMAML where we remove the inner loop for all but the (task-specific) head of the underlying neural network.
 We further study the precise contributions of the head and body of the network, showing that performance on the test tasks is entirely determined by the quality of the learned features, and we can remove even the head of the network (the NIL algorithm).
+- > Main Contributions: We perform layer freezing experiments and latent representational analysis of MAML, finding that feature reuse is the predominant reason for efficient learning.
+- > Based on these results, we propose the ANIL (Almost No Inner Loop) algorithm, a significant simplification to MAML that removes the inner loop updates for all but the head (final layer) of a neural network during training and inference.
+- > We study the effect of the head of the network, finding that once training is complete, the head can be removed, and the representations can be used without adaptation to perform unseen tasks, which we call the No Inner Loop (NIL) algorithm.
+-
 ## Meta-Continual Learning
 ## Lifelong Reinforcement Learning
 ## Continual Generative Modeling